 Sheet lead cladding ranks among the most prestigious of the many available roofing and wall-cladding options, and yet, it is also virtually unbeatable in regard to cost-effectiveness and low environmental impact.
-It is commonly used on a wide variety of building-types, including churches, government buildings, commercial properties, and even some residential real estate.
+Sheet lead cladding is commonly used on a wide variety of building types, including churches, government buildings, commercial properties, and even some residential real estate.

 Besides the general high quality and extreme versatility of the product, however, there are many more specific benefits of sheet lead cladding to consider, such as the following:

 - Sheet lead cladding is extremely durable, and depending on the thickness used can last for 100 years or longer before needing replacement, which means that it lasts about three times longer than most other types of sheet metal used in construction like galvanized steel and prefinished steel.

 - When considering materials, if you compare some sheet metals can be 50% cheaper than sheet lead options, but when you compare life spans lead is actually less expensive due to the fact that lead requires little or no maintenance over its long lifespan.